-Just right-click the mockup you want to open in a new tab.
-Look for /m/ in the file string and change it to /s/ or /l/ and voila!
+Just right-click the render you want to open in a new tab.
+Look for /m/ in the URL and change it to /s/ or /l/ and voila!
 You’ve adjusted the size of the image.

 If you’re extra lucky, we might even select your design to appear in a Spoonflower magazine!

 These are my favorite!
 Take your designs off the screen, and bring the viewer into your creative process.
 People love behind the scenes footage; it makes creating art seem more accessible, which is a fascinating thing to watch and imagine.
 Do you use watercolor and upload your designs?
 Set up a scene with all of your tools arranged around a new design you’ve created.
 The same goes for pen and ink, marker, etc.